claus-codes/tutorials/README.md

 ## About this tutorial
 This tutorial features N lessons, each introducing you to new concepts.
-The lesson is followed by an assignment which asks you to write code.
+The lesson is followed by a **Summary**, and an **Assignment** which asks you to write code.

 ### Lesson structure